 The benefit is that memory can be analyzed on demand with no additional configuration of JVM or Java application.
 You can dump memory of any running instance of JVM that supports this feature.

-jconsole utility that lets you to connect to a running Java 6 process
+jconsole allows you to connect to a running Java process

 for monitoring and management.